With conquering limbs astride from land to land;

 - Eagleland: Type 1; the Statue serves as a symbol for the opportunity America provides and its dedications to preserving human freedom.
 Even cynics get sentimental about it.

 - The statue itself was likened by Emma Lazarus as a modern version of the Colossus of Rhodes.
-With one major difference.
-The Greek Colossus celebrates conquest, Lady Liberty is a guardian standing by the Golden Door welcoming people to the New World.
+With one major difference: the Greek Colossus celebrates conquestnote , while Lady Liberty herself is depicted as a guardian standing by the Golden Door welcoming people to the New World.
 Incidentally, the Statue of Liberty has outlasted the original Colossus, which stood for only 54 years.

 - The Good King: The Statue appropriates imagery associated with monarchs and emperors (the crown, the robes, and the tablet of law) to show that the best ruler for mankind is not a king, but a free people.